TSA screener sick-outs hit 10 percent over holiday weekend

 The agency has dispatched extra screeners to airports in Atlanta, LaGuardia Airport in New York, and Newark, New Jersey.
 A TSA spokesman said other airports might also be getting additional help.

-With fewer screeners, TSA closed one of its security checkpoints at Baltimore/Washington airport on Sunday, but TSA said it was open again on Monday.
+With fewer screeners, TSA closed one of its security checkpoints at Baltimore/Washington airport over the weekend, reopened it, but closed it again Monday afternoon, according to an airport spokeswoman.

 A checkpoint at Houston’s Bush Intercontinental Airport remained closed.
 An airport spokesman said lines were relatively short at the other six checkpoints.